The Best & Worst Films of 1984

 Kathleen Turner in Romancing the Stone (Photo: Fox)

-As we celebrate the movies of 1984 — a stellar year for cinema, if you’ve not read the accompanying article — we list (in alphabetical order) the best and worst films that came out that year.
+As we celebrate the movies of 1984 — a stellar year for cinema, if you’ve not read the accompanying article — here are (in alphabetical order) my picks for the best and worst films that came out that year.

 THE 10 BEST (Alphabetically)